 Poor sleep seems to be a plague of our society.
 We can blame our lack of sleep on our hectic and over stimulated lives, but when we take steps to mitigate those reasons and still have poor sleep, is there something else be to blame?
 Melatonin is the main hormone in charge of our sleep patterns, but many other hormone imbalances can affect our sleep as well.

-Karen is now able to sleep better, has more energy for her family and better relationships because her emotions are more stable.
+The patient is now able to sleep better, has more energy for her family and better relationships because her emotions are more stable.
 Her digestive issues have resolved which has also decrease much stress in her life.
-With ongoing maintenance, as hormones are apt to change over time, Karen should continue to have a restful sleep and an emotionally balanced life.
+With ongoing maintenance, as hormones are apt to change over time, she should continue to have a restful sleep and an emotionally balanced life.

 Therapies Used for the Treatment of Sleep Disorders